vdsm/verne/var/pub/verne.io-1NaAheRs8uFfgaRoFCSwyWAi1vRXtqR3G6/website/content/status-quorum.md

 Development can be seen as an iterative process where the inputs are requirements, the outputs are code, and the algorithm is a combined effort between a machine and a user.
 A typical pattern is a developer who changes the code, then executes the program to see if it gives the desired behaviour.
 If the developer is happy with their code, they may commit it to a branch.

 The DVCS is designed not to make destructive changes.
-It's default behaviour is to append.
+Its default behaviour is to append.
 Unless instructed otherwise by the user, no destructive changes are made, and even when a state needs to be reverted a DVCS may add a negation to a change rather than deleting it.
 The history that is formed is a timeline of events.
 In the typical case, the events are points in time which the developer wanted to record something.
 This policy of non destruction and recording change events in sequence allows for 2 working states of the development process to be merged together.

 Versioning Distributed State Machine
 ------------------------------------

 This paper proposes the "versioning distributed state machine" (VDSM) as a new class of event driven distributed application based on distributed version control.
 A VDSM is a kind of networked application which can exist in many different states at the same time.
 It does not have a typical lifecycle; it is not dependent on a host computer to run it to completion.
-It uses a DVCS repository to track changes to it's working state, which means that it's execution can be performed in stages over many different machines.
+It uses a DVCS repository to track changes to its working state, which means that its execution can be performed in stages over many different machines.

-A process implemented as a VDSM cannot break in the way that traditional computer processes can break, since in the event that an erroneous circumstance is detected, the culprit branch can be discarded and a new, fixed branch curated in it's place.
+A process implemented as a VDSM cannot break in the way that traditional computer processes can break, since in the event that an erroneous circumstance is detected, the culprit branch can be discarded and a new, fixed branch curated in its place.
 This undo mechanism gives it the property of being more or less foolproof, by constraining the amount of value that can be lost in the event of a problem.

-As well as the application state, a VDSM may contain it's own code.
+As well as the application state, a VDSM may contain its own code.
 It is advantageous to host code with data because then we can treat code as a first class input to an event driven system, in the case that a data output depends on the version of a code function.
-We also reap the benefit that the development and execution lifecycles are unified, which would otherwise incur additional deployment requirements and inhibit it's ability to propagate through the network.
+We also reap the benefit that the development and execution lifecycles are unified, which would otherwise incur additional deployment requirements and inhibit its ability to propagate through the network.

 The lack of a hard requirement for consistency, plus the non destructive style of adding values, also makes programming a VDSM much easier than programming consistent distributed systems, since the task of merging of the data is generalised by the version control system, and maintaining consistency is the job of the user.